Azaya89/azaya89.github.io/README.md

 ![output](images/line_plot.png "Line and Scatter plot")

 The `scatter` method is used to plot the percentage points against the year while the `line` method is used to join the plot points together.
 The `hover` tool is used to add interactive options on the scatter points to show the actual values.

+When plotting multiple Bokeh plots in one figure, it's important to note that the plots are displayed in the order of their calling.
+In our last example, the line plot was displayed first before the scatter plots, which were then overlaid on top of it.